ZenFarhat/ZenFarhat/README.md

 ### https://zenfarhat.github.io/portfoliowebsite/
-### 🔭 I’m currently working on a portfolio website and small projects
+### 🔭 I’m currently working on a portfolio website and some small projects
 ### 🌱 I’m currently learning React, Node & MongoDB
 ### 📫 How to reach me: zeinfarhat6@gmail.com
 ###